nikitavoloboev/data/focusing/rules.md

 - Look at where I spend my time in Timing and cut those out with Focus and scripts.
 - Less than 1 hr _Distracted_ time every day.
 - Use one screen when coding.
 Much easier to context switch.
 - Don't listen to music when coding and focusing.
-Use [Noizio](http://noiz.io) and listen to Sailing Yacht or other pieces.
+Use [Noizio](http://noiz.io) and listen to rain, train or other pieces.
 - Sit up right always.
 Never slouch.

 ## Learn